Author Guidelines

 Seismica manuscripts should contain no more than 10,000 words and 10 display items (i.e., figures, tables) in the main text.
 Seismica publishes three types of manuscripts:

 Research articles, which present advances in scientific knowledge or understanding.
-These are typically from 3,000 to 10,000 words in length (excluding references and figure captions) and up to 10 figures, and can address any aspect of seismology and earthquake science within the journal's scope (see above).
+These are typically from 3,000 to 10,000 words in length (excluding references and figure captions) and up to 10 figures, and can address any aspect of seismology and earthquake science within the journal's scope (see Scope).
 Authors who have long articles of over 10,000 words that cannot be shortened should contact the Executive Editor for Production ahead of submission to see if this can be accommodated.

-FastReports: Fast Reports are high quality, time-sensitive manuscripts (typically submitted within several weeks following an event), and short (typically ~3000 words, with 2-3 display items).
+Fast Reports, which are high quality, time-sensitive manuscripts (typically submitted within several weeks following an event) written in short form (typically ~3000 words, with 2-3 display items).
 An earthquake report may include: original observations and ground motion recordings, source inversions, felt reports and impacts on the built environment, or secondary hazard assessments (e.g., tsunami, landslides).
 However, submissions offering little more than information routinely provided by earthquake monitoring agencies (e.g. USGS, Geoscope, EMSC) will not be considered.
 To be accepted for Seismica, the Fast Report must be brief, but the research must be neither overstated nor overly summarized; it must include multiple analyses of the event in question, must be scientifically sound, and must provide new information.
-Fast Reports also welcomes articles that could be perceived critical and urgent for science strategy, policies or standards (e.g., building codes).
-Fast Reports go through an accelerated review process managed by a dedicated team of editors and one additional expert review, and aim to publish about 30 days after submission.
+Fast Reports also welcomes articles that could be perceived as critical and urgent for science strategy, policies, or standards (e.g., building codes).
+Fast Reports go through an accelerated review process managed by a dedicated team of editors which includes a minimum of one expert review from outside of the editorial team, and Seismica aims to publish Fast Reports about 30 days after submission.
 Manuscripts which are too long (without prior permission of the editor), out of scope, or for which accelerated review is not adequately justified will be rejected with an invitation to submit in another article type.
 Fast Reports must conform to Seismica's guidelines for authorship, conflict of interest, and code and data availability.
 Authors are strongly encouraged to submit in Seismica's LaTeX template to reduce delays in revisions and typesetting.
-If "major revisions" are required prior to acceptance, the manuscript may be transferred out of "Fast Reports" to another article type.
+If "major revisions" are required prior to acceptance, the manuscript may be transferred out of Fast Reports to another article type.
 In order to facilitate rapid publication, authors are expected to respond to emails from the Seismica team quickly during the review/revision period and preparation for publication.
 Supplementary material may be included (<1000 words and <10 display items).

 • Null results / failed experiments: While null results are often ignored in the scientific literature, they can be useful in advancing science, for instance through highlighting difficulties in reproducing published results or by documenting the circumstances in which particular methods or approaches may be unsuccessful.
 Due to the lack of editorial interest and the difficulty in defining the value of negative results, very few journals offer the possibility for such publications.
 Seismica is willing to consider publications of null results where they are illuminating or instructive in the context of previous published studies.
 Null-result manuscripts should include sections on: the background to the study, methods, details of the null results, discussion of the null results in the context of previous work, and scientific and/or technical insights drawn from the null results.
 This last element is essential for a good null-result report - the insights presented there should serve as a 'take-home message' for other researchers in that field.